 Three views of a nicely detailed carving of an eagle with a snake in its talons.
 (Click for larger views).
 By Wilfred Cheama, this one has a wingspan of just under 2.25 inches and is $240.

 A terrific serpentine lizard carved by Eric Cheama.
 This reptile measures 3 5/8 inches long and is $90.
 A wormhole jasper badger by Ron Lunasee.
 3.5 inches long and $60.
-By Eddington Hannaweeke a serpentine turtle.
-1 7/8 inches long and $75.
 At right is an onyx bobcat by Loubert & Rosella Soseeah.
 1.75 inches long and $60.

 A jasper beaver with mosaic overlay on the tail by Brandon Phillips.
 1 5/8 inches high and $70.
 The antler bat on an agate base was carved by Robert Lewis.
 It is 3 1/8 inches high and $36.
 The onyx cat in the two photos at right wsas carved by Kenny Chavez.
 2 5/8 inches high and $40.